Aetherinox/pause-windows-updates/README.md

 - Backup your entire system registry
 - Remove Windows telemetry and tracking
 - Requires elevated admin permissions to run
-- Available by using the files:
+- Available by downloading the files on our [Releases](https://github.com/Aetherinox/pause-windows-updates/releases/latest) page:
     - `wputility.bat`